Ama-Dombawela/food-ordering-frontend/README.md

 # Food Ordering Frontend

-## Project Overview

-Food Ordering Frontend is a Vite + React + TypeScript application for an online food ordering platform.
-It includes customer-facing browsing and checkout flows, authentication pages, and admin dashboards for managing foods, categories, orders, and users.
+A Vite + React + TypeScript frontend for a full-featured online food ordering platform.
+It communicates with the Food Ordering Backend REST API and handles all client-side logic including JWT-based authentication, role-based route protection, and a complete customer flow covering food browsing, cart management, order placement, and order history.
+Admin users get access to dedicated dashboards for managing foods, categories, orders, and users

 ## Tech Stack